Marsobad/seq2seq/README.md

 Welcome to our Seq2seq repository!
 The goal of the project is to implement a NMT model to perform translation from French to English.
 To do so, we relied on a PyTorch tutorial written by Sean Robertson : [NLP From Scratch: Translation with a Sequence to Sequence Network and Attention](https://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html).

-The project is an academic project from [CentraleSupélec](https://www.centralesupelec.fr/) during the NLP course.
+The project is an academic project from [CentraleSupélec](https://www.centralesupelec.fr/) realized as part of the NLP class.

 ## Getting started